Joint Light Tactical Vehicle program: Contract award

-Oshkosh was selected for production on 25 August 2015.
+Oshkosh was selected for production in August 2015.
 The award included a base contract and eight option years covering two years of LRIP (revised from three) and five years of FRP.
 The initial contract award was valued at US$114 million, with LRIP slated to begin in the first quarter of FY 2016, and with Oshkosh commencing delivery of vehicles approximately 10 months after contract award.
 The JLTV contract award had a value of up to US$6.749 billion and called for a maximum of 16,901 JLTVs and includes a sustainment element.
 JLTV manufacturing is performed in Oshkosh, Wisconsin.
 Around contract award, Oshkosh CEO Charles Szews said the production contract award would involve more than 300 suppliers in 31 states across the country.

-On 8 September 2015, it was reported that Lockheed Martin would protest the award; on the same day it was also disclosed that AM General had decided not to file a protest.
+In September 2015, Lockheed Martin formally protested the award.
 Any work that would be performed under the contract stopped during the review period.
-On 15 December 2015 the Government Accountability Office (GAO) dismissed Lockheed Martin's protest because the company on 11 December 2015 decided to file a "Notice of Post-Award Bid Protest" with the U.S. Court of Federal Claims; according to a source with knowledge of the procedures, it is uncommon for a company to file with the court close to a GAO protest decision.
+In December 2015 the Government Accountability Office (GAO) dismissed Lockheed Martin's protest because the company in December 2015 decided to file a "Notice of Post-Award Bid Protest" with the U.S. Court of Federal Claims.

 Immediately after the GAO dismissed the protest, the Army instructed Oshkosh to resume work on the JLTV order.
-Lockheed Martin filed a preliminary injunction on 17 December, stating that new Army-supplied information related to the contract emerged toward the end of the GAO's protest process that was not considered before their ruling and no deadline extension was granted.
+Lockheed Martin filed a preliminary injunction in December, stating that new Army-supplied information related to the contract emerged toward the end of the GAO's protest process that was not considered before their ruling and no deadline extension was granted.
 The U.S. Court of Federal Claims denied Lockheed Martin's request to stop work while the lawsuit was pending, allowing Oshkosh to continue work during the process.
-The company withdrew its protest in the Court of Federal Claims on 17 February 2016.
+The company withdrew its protest in the Court of Federal Claims in February 2016.